nhatanh120604/Nom-Chatbot/README_instruction.md

 1. Run ingestion and the backend (`uvicorn`).
 2. Start the frontend (`npm run dev`).
 3. Visit the frontend URL, ask a question, and click a citation to view the highlighted PDF snippet.

-Keep this guide handy while you work—update it as you customize the project.